gearglow/ReptiliaWithATwist/The List.md

 "And last, but certainly not least," Ollivander said.
 "Miss Potter!"

-Elysia flipped her wand around her index finger like a knife, extending it to Ollivander handle-first.
+Elysia popped her wand from its holster, flipped her wand around her index finger like a knife, and extended it to Ollivander handle-first.

 "Yes, how well I remember.
 Holly, 11 inches, quite supple, and with a feather from a particularly fine phoenix."